eDonec/boilerplate/readme-assets/add-package.md

 **Example**

-To add the `api-types` package to an app, add `"api-types" : "*"` to the dependencies object.
+To add the `shared-types` package to an app, add `"shared-types" : "*"` to the dependencies object.

 ```
 {